deshmukh-viraj/financial-risk-assessment-api/README.md

 ### Critical Pain Points in Traditional Risk Assessment

-**1. Painfully Slow Processing**
-- Manual loan reviews take **45-60 days** to complete
-- Human reviewers create bottlenecks, especially during high-volume periods
-- Delays frustrate customers and cost businesses opportunities
+**1. Slow, error-prone scoring:
+● Traditional risk scoring is often manual or based on simple rules.
+● Loan applications can take 45–60 days to process by human reviewers (blog.crsoftware.com.)
+● Slow reviews create bottlenecks and fatigue, causing inconsistent judgments and mistakes.

-**2. Expensive Inaccuracies**
+**2. Costly inaccuracies:
-- Inefficient underwriting drove mortgage losses from **$82 to over $2,800 per file** in months
+● In one study, inefficient underwriting drove mortgage losses from about $82 to over $2,800 per file in just a few months (blog.crsoftware.com)
-- Manual models achieve only **~81% accuracy**
-- Bad loans slip through while qualified customers get rejected
+● Manual models typically hit only ~81% accuracy (blog.crsoftware.com) ,meaning risky loans slip through or good customers get rejected.

-**3. Business Impact**
+**3. Business impact:
-- Lenders lose millions on defaults that could have been prevented
-- Good borrowers face unfair denials, damaging customer trust
-- Inconsistent human judgment leads to compliance risks and bias
+● These delays and errors hurt businesses and customers.
+● Lenders lose money on bad loans, and borrowers face unfair denials.
+● Faster, more reliable risk scores are critical for making good lending and investment decisions (which in turn protects revenue and customer trust).

 > **Bottom Line:** Financial institutions needed faster, more reliable risk assessment to protect revenue, reduce losses, and serve customers better.

 ---

-## 🤖 Why AI/ML Was Essential
+## Why AI/ML Was Essential

 ### Limitations of Traditional Methods